 In nearly all cases the projects were initiated by organisations other than the Grazing Association.
 There was a mixed opinion of the value of environmental schemes on commons.
-Those schemes which were valued provided a legacy and included capital investment that would improve the ability to manage commons in the future, items such as fences, cattle grids, seeking consents for works and developing legal agreements linked to project outcomes.
+Those schemes which were valued provided a legacy and included tangible capital investment that would improve the ability to manage commons in the future, items such as fences, cattle grids, seeking consents for works (Section 38, Commons Act 2006) and developing legal agreements linked to project outcomes.

-Activities which were questioned were those which cannot be sustained without ongoing funding, in particular rush control, bracken spraying and controlling invasive species.
-Although these activities were welcomed, there was some scepticism about their value and benefit in the longer-term.
+Activities that were questioned were those which cannot be sustained without ongoing funding, in particular rush control, bracken spraying and controlling invasive species.
+Although these activities were welcomed, providing short term solutions, there was some scepticism about their value and benefit in the longer-term if the management activity could not be sustained.

-Graziers in particular welcomed schemes which were able to influence others through codes of conduct and education and awareness raising programmes amongst the wider public.
+Graziers in particular welcomed schemes that were able to influence others through codes of conduct and education and awareness raising programmes amongst the wider public.
 The importance of a paid individual to act as a cornerstone for communication with and between other organisations was considered to be essential.
-A number of graziers cited the way in which the Commons Development Officer programme had operated as being a good example of facilitating cross-sectorial discussions between parties with an interest in common land management.
+A number of graziers cited the way in which the Commons Development Officer programme had operated as being a good example of facilitating crosssectorial discussions between parties with an interest in common land management.

-Graziers also said that once a scheme had been entered into they felt that they did not have sufficient ongoing input into the outcomes to achieve the best benefits for grazing, in particular the targeting of resources into particular areas and the way in which the spend was met.
+Graziers also said that once a scheme had been entered into they felt that they did not have sufficient on-going input into the outcomes to achieve the best benefits for grazing, in particular the targeting of resources into particular areas and the way in which the spend was met.
 Overall, the graziers felt that they needed to be involved in scheme design and funding bids from the outset prior to any submissions.

-5.9 Access to commons
+5.10 Access to commons